 This experiment would be considered binge drinking in the US and probably (hopefully) would not have been approved by an ethics committee.
 But in the UK, where the GW study was performed, the National Health service suggests that it’s not binge drinking until a man has nine drinks in a single sitting, or until a woman has seven.
 Still, five shots instead of breakfast seems like a lot to imbibe.
 Unsurprisingly, the alcohol group had high rates of side effects — 80% of participants had problems like headache, dizziness, nausea, and fatigue, almost twice the rate of the other conditions — and side effects were more severe among this group.

-What impact does cannabis legalization have on other substance use by college students?
-A recent study out of Oregon State University (OSU) aimed to find out.
+What impact does cannabis legalization have on the use of other substances by college students?